Sunday, 12 February 2023

 Feb 9-12 From ice covered Antarctica to a sheep farm!

-It’s a long way from Antarctica to NZ so once we left Antarctic waters we spent many days at sea navigating north through the mighty Southern Ocean.
+It’s a long way from Antarctica to New Zealand so once we left Antarctic waters we spent several days at sea navigating north through the mighty Southern Ocean.
 Those days were filled with lectures and a few cooking classes, cocktail making workshops and charcuterie specials – and entertainment.
 The ship had a group of professional dancers on board as well as musicians and they were marvelous.
 Two days before landing the crew and expedition staff put on a fantastic show – so much talent.

-What a wondaful distraction - Creme Brulee
+What a wonderful distraction - Creme Brulee

 Tuesday, 7 February 2023